-This SBCC and social marketing approach embraces partnership at all levels – from the couple who decides to adopt healthier behaviors to community health actors such as NGOs and women’s groups that join with nurses, doctors and communities to meet the health needs of Malian families.
+Communication et Promotion de la Santé/Keneya Jemu Kan is designed to reduce maternal, infant and child mortality in Mali.
+A comprehensive approach delivers messages that increase knowledge, awareness and adoption of healthier behaviors, positively impact attitudes and increase access and use of modern contraceptive methods and other health products.
+The program’s approach embraces partnership at all levels – from the couple who decides to adopt a modern contraceptive method to organizations such as NGOs and women’s groups that join with nurses, doctors and communities to meet the health needs of Malian families.

-- Developed and aired 12 TV programs (spots and promotional) focusing on FP/MCH/Wash/Malaria and HIV/AIDS
+- Developed and aired 12 television programs focusing on family planning, maternal and child health, water and hygiene, malaria and HIV